'Tarun Gogoi was my guru': Rahul Gandhi | Politics

 'Tarun Gogoi was my guru': Rahul Gandhi

-Calling former Assam chief minister Tarun Gogoi his guru, Congress leader Rahul Gandhi on Wednesday paid tributes to the grand old party stalwart's mortal remains and said his demise is a "personal loss".
+Calling former Assam chief minister Tarun Gogoi his guru, Congress leader Rahul Gandhi on Wednesday paid tributes to the grand old party stalwart and said his demise is a "personal loss".
 He said talking to Gogoi was like speaking with the entire state as the three-time chief minister used to only talk about Assam and its people.

 After arriving in Guwahati on a special flight from Goa, Gandhi straightaway reached Srimanta Sankardeva Kalakshetra, where Gogoi's body has been kept for the public to pay their last respect.
 He offered floral tributes to Gogoi's mortal remains in the presence of the veteran Congress leader's parliamentarian son Gaurav.